What You Need to Know About Natural Deodorant

 Antiperspirant vs. Deodorant

-Before you make the switch to natural deodorant, you need to know the difference between antiperspirant and deodorant.
+Before you make the switch to a natural deodorant, you need to know about natural deodorant and the difference between them and antiperspirants.
 And that difference is actually quite simple.
 Deodorant allows you to sweat.
 Antiperspirant does not.

 Your first instinct is to keep yourself from sweating.
 After all, you want to smell good, right?
 Well, as it turns out, using antiperspirant can actually have the opposite effect.
 Sure, your armpits will smell perfumed during the day.
 But over the long term, as you continue to disallow your body to sweat, your body odor may actually become worse.